 The incredible UNESCO Heritage site of Cinque Terre and the sunny coast of Tuscany are two of the most fascinating places on the Italian Riviera.
 Explore the legendary Elba island, enjoy the crystal clear waters of Cala Violina beach, or cruise to Monte Argentario.
 Take a day trip to Portovenere, Italy or to Pisa.
-From the many things to do in Cinque Terre and Tuscany, these are the ones you should not miss on your Italian sailing adventure.
+From the many things to do in Cinque Terre and Tuscany by a yacht charter, these are the ones you should not miss on your sailing in Italy adventure.

 Marina di Scarlino